 One factor that is often overlooked is the level of support given throughout the process.
 Most contractors have more than one project going on at any given time.
 Will your project get the attention you want throughout the process?
 Does the company have an office staff?
 During the estimating phase, how responsive was the company to you?

 And finally, what is their reputation?
 The best way to get a sense of any company / contractor you want to work with will be through referrals.
-If the contractor didn’t come to you through a referral, then ask for some.
+If the contractor didn’t come to you through a referral, then ask for some like I did asking my neighbours about their contractor website program.
 If the contractor cannot quickly send you them to you, you may want to reconsider using him.
 Most people will be willing to share their opinions.
-If you have the above questions in mind when speaking with referrals, this may narrow down your choices for the right contractor.
+If you have the above questions in mind when speaking with referrals, this may narrow down your choices for the right contractor like Home Window Installation.

 Starting a new construction or remodeling project in your home or business can be both exciting and daunting.
 In my experience, the root of most construction problems or frustrations happen because of miscommunication between the contractor and the home or business owner.
 Most of the time this problem begins in the estimating phase of the project.
 Because most homeowners do not have the background in construction that many contractors do, they are at a disadvantage when selecting someone to do work in their home or business.